 Depending on your gynaecologist, they could price the package such that it would be more cost-effective for you, so long as you stick to the same gynae.

 Of course, depending on the gynaecologist you have chosen to go with, the package fee and coverage may differ.
-But on average, for private gynaes, you can expect to pay between $1,500 to $2,000.
-Some packages may include supplements, others would exclude it.
+On average, you can expect to pay $150 to $250 for private gynaecologists per visit.
+Some packages may include supplements as well.

-However, if you opt for check-ups at public hospitals like KKH, the total charges will be about $500.
+However, if you opt for check-ups at public hospitals like KKH, the total charges will be around $500 or higher.

 Inpatient Hospital Charges (Women)

 When it comes to the delivery or possible complications arising from the pregnancy, you may be required to stay at the hospital overnight.
-The below are the bed charges you can expect.
+Below is a table of the KKH delivery suite you can expect.

-Daily ward fees can range from $35 to $533.95, depending on which bed class you have chosen.
-Do also note that the bed charges DO NOT include other hospital charges (e.g. Daily Treatment fee, medication, laboratory and imaging tests etc.).
+Daily ward fees vary, depending on which bed class you have chosen.
+Do note that the bed charges do not include other hospital charges (e.g. Daily Treatment fee, medication, laboratory and imaging tests etc.).

 Delivery of Baby

-KKH Gynae Charges: Estimated Total Hospital Bills for Childbirth
+KKH Delivery Charges: Estimated Hospital Bills For Childbirth

 Breakdown of the total hospital bill for KKH gynae charges (normal delivery):

-Breakdown of the total hospital bill for KKH gynae charges (caesarean section)
+Breakdown of the total hospital bill for KKH delivery charges (caesarean section)

 Average Length of Stay*: Average length of stay for the condition/procedure.